Storytelling for a High Converting Landing Page

 To balance your story with the right amount of spices, it is crucial to talk about the conflict that your business is aiming to solve for your potential customers.

-In fact, some content experts believe that sometimes it is helpful to exaggerate the problems rather than solutions in your story so that you can actually create a need for your business to meddle in.
+In fact, some content experts believe that sometimes it is helpful to exaggerate the problems rather than the solutions in your story so that you can actually create a need for your business to meddle.

-Once the need for a solution is created, we need to immediately indulge the audience into a solution, which is the perfect concoction of convenience and ease.
+Once the need for a solution is created, we need to immediately indulge the audience in a solution, which is the perfect concoction of convenience and ease.